freelawproject/juriscraper/README.rst

         print opinion

-That will print out all the current meta data for a site, including links to the objects you wish to download (typically opinions).
+That will print out all the current meta data for a site, including links to the objects you wish to download (typically opinions or oral arguments).
 If you download those opinions, we also recommend running the ``_cleanup_content()`` method against the items that you download (PDFs, HTML, etc.).
 See the ``sample_caller.py`` for an example and see ``_cleanup_content()`` for an explanation of what it does.